Solar battery incentives and rebates

 - Unbiased Energy Advisors ready to help

 The best incentive for storage is the federal investment tax credit (ITC).
-The exact same ITC that provides a 30 percent credit on the cost of your solar system provides that same benefit to storage systems under certain conditions.
+The exact same ITC that provides a 30% credit for the cost of your solar system provides that same benefit to storage systems if they meet certain conditions.

-Due to the Inflation Reduction Act, as of 2023, all residential storage systems over 3 kilowatt-hours (kWh) in size are eligible for the ITC.
-Prior to 2023, batteries needed to be paired with solar and had to be powered by solar at least 75 percent of the time for five years in order to qualify for the ITC.
-For a typical home energy storage system, the ITC can reduce the cost of your system by $3,000 to $5,000.
+Thanks to the Inflation Reduction Act (IRA), all residential storage systems over 3 kilowatt-hours (kWh) in size are eligible for a 30% tax credit when purchased through 2032.
+For a typical home energy storage system, the IRA can reduce the cost of your system by $3,000 to $5,000.

 Increasingly, a number of states now also offer energy storage rebates to encourage the growth of the storage industry.
 These incentives typically take one of two forms: an upfront rebate or a performance-based incentive.
 Rebate programs are exactly what they sound like: states provide a direct cash payment after your battery is installed and connected to the grid.
 To date, state-level performance incentives for storage have typically been added to solar incentives.